AlienAtSystem/KungfuMeridians/README.md

 1. The symbols ⟁⧈⭗ are the Meridian nodes themselves.
 Read it from left to right and connect the meridian to these nodes in that order.
 Each line is a Meridian starting from the center.
-2. A digit means that two meridians connect at this point: The Meridian that ends with that digit needs to be connected to the symbol *following* the digit in the other Meridian
+2. A digit means that meridians connect at this point: The Meridians that end with that digit needs to be connected to the symbol *following* the digit in the other Meridian
 3. The Meridian that doesn't end in a digit needs to return to the center after its last symbol